juusokorhonen/prettyfeed/README.md

 prettyfeed
 ==========

-Simple site that aggregates RSS to a website
+Simple site that aggregates RSS to a website.
+Designed for Aalto University RSS feeds in Finland.
+Modify according to your needs!